MicrosoftDocs/msteams-docs/msteams-platform/toolkit/deploy-Teams-app-to-container-service.md

 Before you get started ensure that you have the following tools:

-* Azure account
+* Azure account.

-* Azure Command Line Interfaces (CLI) for Azure Container Apps or Azure Kubernetes Service deployment.
+* Azure Command Line Interfaces (CLI) for Azure Container Apps or Azure Kubernetes Service (AKS) deployment.

 > [!NOTE]
 > The commands in the article are based on Git Bash.
 If you're using any other interface, update the commands as required.